Challenges faced by dementia carers

 Read Lisa’s storyYour browser is no longer supported.
 Please upgrade your browser to improve your experience.

-Our 2024 survey reveals that over three quarters of dementia carers, who are looking after a spouse, partner or parent, have no alternative care plan in place for when they can’t care.
+Our 2024 survey revealed that over three quarters of dementia carers, who are looking after a spouse, partner or parent, have no alternative care plan in place for when they can’t care.

 Due to strain on my own health, I worry I will have a heart attack before my husband passes.
 Then he will have no one to care for him.
 Anonymous dementia carer, 2024 Dementia Carers Count Survey